pingcap/docs/dashboard/dashboard-faq.md

 ### A `required component NgMonitoring is not started` error is shown

 NgMonitoring is an advanced monitoring component built in TiDB clusters of v5.4.0 and later versions to support TiDB Dashboard features such as **Continuous Profiling** and **Top SQL**.
-NgMonitoring is automatically deployed when deploying or upgrading a cluster with a newer version of TiUP.
+NgMonitoring is automatically deployed when you deploy or upgrade a cluster with a newer version of TiUP.
 For clusters deployed using TiDB Operator, you can deploy NgMonitoring manually by referring to [Enable Continuous Profiling](https://docs.pingcap.com/tidb-in-kubernetes/dev/access-dashboard/#enable-continuous-profiling).

 If the web page shows `required component NgMonitoring is not started`, you can troubleshoot the deployment issue as follows: